alvindikapribadi/Arduino-Snake-Game-on-MAX7219-8x8-LED-Matrix-with-Joystick-and-Sound-Effects/README.md

 This project is inspired by the classic Snake game from old Nokia phones.

-The snake moves across an 8x8 grid, controlled by a joystick.
+The snake moves across an 8x8 grid and is controlled using a joystick.
 The goal is to eat food, grow longer, and avoid colliding with itself.

-Sound effects are added to enhance the gameplay experience:
+To enhance the gameplay experience, sound effects are added:
 - Movement beep for feedback
 - Eating sound for reward
 - Game over sound with animation

-This project is designed to be simple enough for beginners while still being fun and expandable.
+This example is designed to be beginner-friendly while still demonstrating real game logic implementation.

 ---

 ## 🧰 Components Required

 - Arduino Uno / Nano
-- MAX7219 8x8 LED Matrix
+- MAX7219 8x8 LED Matrix Module
 - KY-023 Joystick Module
 - Buzzer (Active or Passive)
 - Jumper Wires